lloydrichards.dev

 Building agentic applications requires more than just understanding LLM APIs.
 I needed a solid full-stack architecture that could handle streaming, state management, and type safety across client and server.

-This is how I built a production-ready agentic chat application using the bEvr stack1 (Bun + Effect + Vite + React), with streaming responses, multiple agent personas, and end-to-end type safety.
+This is how I built an agentic chat application using the bEvr stack1 (Bun + Effect + Vite + React), with streaming responses, multiple agent personas, and using effect for end-to-end type safety.

 Live demo: sszvizero.lloydrichards.dev